leehuhlee/leehuhlee.github.io/_posts/2021-02-05-MSSQL-Baseball.md

 	<figcaption>MSSQL Baseball</figcaption>
 </figure>

+* IN
-  - IN: It substitutes the result value of the subquery to the main query and output the result after the condition comparison.(Sub query → MAIN query)
+  - substitutes the result value of the subquery to the main query and output the result after the condition comparison.(Sub query → MAIN query)

 {% highlight SQL %}
 SELECT playerID